Low Life (song)

 "Low Life" is a song by American rapper Future featuring Canadian singer the Weeknd.
 It was originally released on February 6, 2016, as a track from the former's fourth studio album Evol, before being sent to radio on March 1, 2016, as the lead single.
 Prior to that, it was released to the Weeknd's SoundCloud on December 25, 2015.
 The song was written by Future, the Weeknd, Metro Boomin, Ben Billions, and DaHeala, and produced by the latter four.

 The song was featured in Grand Theft Auto Online on Radio Los Santos' new mix, which was released in The Contract Update.

 Release

 On December 24, 2015, Future and the Weeknd tweeted that they would release a new song.
 On the same day, Future posted a short snippet of the song on his Instagram.
 On December 25, "Low Life" was uploaded on the Weeknd's SoundCloud account.
 On February 4, 2016, Future announced that would soon release his fourth studio album, EVOL.
 He published the album's 11-song track list, which included "Low Life".
 Future released EVOL on February 6.

+Critical reception

+Upon its release, "Low Life" received positive reviews from music critics, who frequently highlighted it as a standout track on EVOL for its successful blend of trap and R&B elements.
+Reviewers praised the song's atmospheric production and the complementary vocal styles of Future and The Weeknd, noting its replay value as a moody, hedonistic collaboration that captured the artists' shared affinity for excess.

+Pitchfork's Jayson Greene commended the track in a January 2016 review, describing the performers' "natural and expressive" delivery and their chemistry in embracing unapologetic indulgence without judgment.
+In the outlet's album critique the following month, Greene further positioned "Low Life" as a high point, evoking the sultry, mysterious vibe of The Weeknd's early mixtape era while integrating Future's raw energy effectively.

+PopMatters echoed this enthusiasm in an April 2016 singles review, lauding the duo's "standout" vocals atop "nocturnal, ether-addled synth textures" that created a hazy, immersive soundscape.
+The site's album review similarly called it a "surefire radio staple," attributing its appeal to the star power and pop sensibilities of the collaboration.